Weather: Temperatures plummet below 0, snow falls in the south

 Wellington: Morning cloud then fine.
 Rain developing late afternoon, briefly heavy as northerlies change strong southerly.
 14C, 5C.

 Christchurch: Cloud increasing.
 Rain develops midday with strong southerlies, then a few showers clear at night.
-Snow possible to 500 metres on Banks Peninsula.
+Snow possible to 500m on Banks Peninsula.
 9C, -4C.

 Dunedin: Morning rain, then the odd shower until evening.
 Northerlies changing southerly in the morning.
 9C, 3C.